panzerdp/dmitripavlutin.com/content/posts/2016-06-14-three-dots/index.md

 ## 5. Spread operator and iteration protocols

-The spread operator is using the [iteration protocols](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Iteration_protocols) to navigate over elements and collect the results.
+The spread operator uses [iteration protocols](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Iteration_protocols) to navigate over elements of a collection.
 This makes the spread operator even more valuable, because any object can define how the operator will extract data.

-An object is iterable when it conforms to [iterable protocol](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Iteration_protocols#iterable).
+> An object is *Iterable* when it conforms to [iterable protocol](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Iteration_protocols#iterable).

 Iterable protocol requires the object to contain a special property.
-The property name should be [`Symbol.iterator`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Symbol/iterator) and value as a function that returns an iterator object.
+The property name must be [`Symbol.iterator`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Symbol/iterator) and value as a function that returns an iterator object.

 ```javascript
 interface Iterable {